 "A person may, without holding a shotgun certificate, use a shotgun at a time and place approved for shooting at artificial targets by the Chief Officer of police for the area in which that place is situated."

-Atkin, Grant & Lang have been issued with a section 11(6) certificate by the Bedfordshire and Hertfordshire Police Firearms Licensing Unit on the 13th of April 2016, valid until the 13th of April 2019.
+Atkin, Grant & Lang have been issued with a section 11(6) certificate by the Bedfordshire and Hertfordshire Police Firearms Licensing Unit.

 To comply with the conditions of section 21 of the Firearms Act 1968 all persons wishing to shoot at the Atkin Grant & Lang shooting ground will be required to sign a disclaimer, as copy of which can be found on the next page of this document.